 After both of John Bollinger’s grandfathers passed away while he was in high school, one from thyroid cancer and the other from a progressive neurodegenerative disorder, he decided to volunteer Read More

 It’s the perfect time to put all of your eggs in one basket.
-The Trinity Park Neighborhood Association, in partnership with the Duke Office of Durham and Regional Affairs, is Read More
+The Trinity Park Neighborhood Association, in partnership with the Duke Office of Durham and Community Affairs, is Read More